Skip to content

 • Rule IDs default to {workflow-filename}-security-finding-{index} format when no custom suffix is provided

-Push to Pull Request Branch (push-to-pr-branch:)
+Push to Pull Request Branch (push-to-pull-request-branch:)

-Adding push-to-pr-branch: to the safe-outputs: section declares that the workflow should conclude with pushing additional changes to the branch associated with a pull request.
+Adding push-to-pull-request-branch: to the safe-outputs: section declares that the workflow should conclude with pushing additional changes to the branch associated with a pull request.
 This is useful for applying code changes directly to a designated branch within pull requests.

 Basic Configuration: